Rozdandy/ms2-project/README.md

 * As a user, I want to be able to click to sign up or contact the site owner or follow on social media without having to leave the page.

 ## Design Choices

 The concept behind this site was borne from my love for the planet, on how better human can treat her so that this generation can bequeath her to the next generation.
 Also, the idea of building the game was inspired by a Youtube video [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ) that I watched on how a Halloween card was built.
 I therefore, thought of how to sensitize audience on climate change impact, mitigation and adaptation while at the same having fun.

-I thought the concept would be good for a memory games partly due to different images, colors and above all the subconcious learning part of it.
+I supposed the concept would be good for a memory games partly due to different images, colors and above all the subconcious learning part of it.
 I wanted a game site that will be highly interactive with quiet and less distractive music to go with the game.

-### Fonts
+#### Fonts

 [Google Fonts!](https://fonts.google.com/) Two main fonts were used for the whole sites:

 * Supermercado for the body with fall back on san serif.
 * Langar for the headers with with fall back on san serif.

 #### **Colour Scheme**